maliMirkec/personal-website/site/side-projects/web-dev-zoo/javascript/jerboa.md

 type: articles-item
 ---

-{% cldnryfetch "jj_ppkxcp" "Poorly drawn jerboa with a text in a speech bubble: “Don't save sensitive data in localStorage because it never expires.”" false true "picolo plain" %}
+{% cldnryfetch "jj1_kuhwyg" "Poorly drawn jerboa with a text in a speech bubble: “Don't save sensitive data in localStorage because it never expires.”" false true "center plain" %}

-JavaScript Jerboa says: Don't save sensitive data in `localStorage` because it never expires.
+JavaScript Jerboa says:

+> Don't save sensitive data in `localStorage` because it never expires.

+And here’s why:

 {% note "Side effects" %}
 - Data in `localStorage` remains there until you manually delete it, making it a long-term target for attackers.